openbmc/openbmc/poky/documentation/sdk-manual/extensible.rst

    See the ":doc:`/ref-manual/devtool-reference`"
    section in the Yocto Project Reference Manual.

-Three ``devtool`` subcommands provide entry-points into development:
+``devtool`` subcommands provide entry-points into development:

 -  *devtool add*: Assists in adding new software to be built.

 -  *devtool modify*: Sets up an environment to enable you to modify the source of an existing component.

+-  *devtool ide-sdk*: Generates a configuration for an IDE.

 -  *devtool upgrade*: Updates an existing recipe so that you can build it for an updated set of source files.